macbuse/macbuse.github.io/TIT2023/oxford.md

 - elementary number theory
 - hyperbolic geometry
 - try not to talk about continued fractions
+- some is joint work with V. Sergiescu

 * $\Gamma = \mathrm{PSL}(2,\mathbb{Z})$ two index 6 subgroups